mapbender/mapbender/UPGRADING.md

 ## next major release (v4.0)

 ### Upgrade database
-Important: Execute the following commands in the specified order to upgrade.
+Important: Execute the following commands in the specified order to upgrade (after bringing the symfony directory structure up to date).
 First, make a backup of your database!

 - `bin/console mapbender:database:upgrade`: this replaces doctrine's removed json_array type to json.
 If you are using a DBMS other than SQlite, PostgreSQL and MySQL you need to do that manually.
 - `bin/console mapbender:security:migrate-from-acl`: migrates security definitions from the ACL system to the new permission system
 - `bin/console doctrine:schema:update --complete --force`: updates the rest of the database.
 That needs to be executed last, since it deletes the old ACL tables

 ### Symfony updated to version 5.4 LTS
 - symfony/symfony dependency was unpacked to use individual symfony/* subpackages.
 By default, only the dependencies